datatrail-jhu/05_R/manuscript/07_functions.md

 [1] "The entered Celsius temperature is 158 degrees Fahrenheit."
 ```

-Just as we wanted, we have a clear sentence output with the conversion of 70 °C  to 158 °F!
+Just as we wanted, we have a clear sentence output with the conversion of 70 C  to 158 F!

 #### Required arguments